walidgeuttala/NAS2-project-Task-3/README.md

 - `--conv_only` type=int, default=0, help="use conv_only 1 or use all layers 0", Note="used only when the `--layers_depth -1`"

-- `--remove_output_layer` type=int, default=1, help="remove last layer from representation of matrix of CKA used only when `--conv_ony 0`, meaning we have softmax or any type last layer that we don't want it in CKA presentation"
+- `--remove_output_layer` type=int, default=1, help="remove last layer from representation of matrix of CKA used only when `--conv_only 0`, meaning we have softmax or any type last layer that we don't want it in CKA presentation"

 - `--compare_all` type=int, default=0, help="compare_all generation of nCr where r = 2, used to make comparsing of all choises of 2 models between the list"
 > if we have list of (`--models_names` and `--layers_depth`) the we generaete all cobimantion of `--models_names` (`--models_names vgg16 resnet18`) will be [vgg16 vgg16 resnet18] and this generated list will be combined with all possible choices with `--output_path` list